Project Status

 Council is moving forward with a focus on the short-term option of dredging less than 1,000 tonnes as this will provide improved access whilst we work with the Cardwell stakeholders to advocate to State and Federal governments on long-term solutions for all-tide access in One Mile Creek.

-Please read the March 2024 Update for key updates on this project.
+Please read the August 2024 Update below for the latest update on this project.

 The Port Hinchinbrook (One Mile Creek) dredging project is funded with $1.5 million from the Australian Government.